OtterBots/capstone_stoqs/stoqs_docs/docs/Getting Started/Testing.md

 ## Running all tests (test.sh)

+Containers should already exist for local.yml but not running before following the below instructions.
+Also, `.env` file at root, set `DEBUG=0`.
+This ensures no interuption from the debugpy.

 1. Open the terminal and go to the capstone_stoqs/stoqs directory where the local.yml is located.
 Run the following command to create the containers:
     ```
     docker-compose -f local.yml run --rm stoqs /bin/bash